SuperclassesDocumented Subclasses

 The "move-cursor" signal

-- The gtk:text-view widget which received the signal.
+- The gtk:text-view widget that received the signal.

 - step